MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ### Step One: Defining the segment's properties

 - We will give our segment an informative name and description that will help us identify it in the future, when we'll have multiple segments.
-- Solely for a dynamic segment, we can also choose to activate it at this point through the slider as shown in the following example.
-An active (dynamic) segment will automatically incorporate changes that are made to your data with time, while an inactive segment will not incorporate any changes that are made to your data.
+- In the case of a dynamic segment, we can also choose to activate it at this point through the slider, as shown in the following example.
+An active (dynamic) segment automatically incorporates changes that are made to your data over time, while an inactive segment does not incorporate any changes that are made to your data.

 > [!div class="mx-imgBorder"]
 > ![](media/segments-allcustomers-status-active.png "Define segment")